“You don’t have anything if you don’t have the stories.” --Old Betonie in Leslie Marmon Silko’s CEREMONY

 Rhiannon Sorrell, Diné Narration Coordinator.
 Rhiannon Sorrell (Diné) is Digital Services Librarian and Assistant Professor at Diné College in Tsaile, Arizona, on the Navajo Nation.
 Born to Kinłichíí'nii (Red House People) and Ta'neezahnii (Tangle People) Clans, Rhiannon has an interdisciplinary background in English and information literacy instruction, creative nonfiction, special collections and archival services, and Web and user experience design.
 She is a member of the 2018 cohort of The American Library Association's (ALA) Emerging Leaders and serves on the executive board of the American Indian Library Association (AILA) and the Tribal Colleges and Universities Library Association (TCULA).
 Rhiannon is a partner and Diné coordinator for this NEH funded project. email@example.com

 Digital scanning of archival 16mm films provided by Ping Pong Media, Tucson AZ, from original source materials held at the Library of Congress.
-Archival videos and video elements from J. Fred MacDonald.
+Archival videos and video elements collected by J. Fred MacDonald.
 The Tribesourcing Southwest Film Project is hosted by Reclaim Hosting.
 Front image courtesy of Paxson Woelber.

 Recipient of a 2017 NEH Humanities Collections and Reference Resources grant and a 2022 Digital Humanities Advancement grant.